Chriiiiiss/kata-roman-numbers/README.md

-# Réalisation du Kata Roman Numerals
+# Producing Kata Roman Numerals

-# Problématique
+# Issues

-Comment transformer un nombre arabe en représentation romaine ?
+How to transform a Arabic number into a Roman representation ?

 # How to use ?